Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: A new construction

 \item for any pair \(\gamma,\gamma'\in \mathcal{C}\) for which there exists an \(s\) such that the diagram in (\ref{a03}) commutes, we have either the parameter on both \(\gamma\) and \(\gamma'\) is bounded, or the parameter on both \(\gamma\) and \(\gamma'\) is unbounded. \end{itemize} \end{definition}

 Families of curves satisfying the b.p.p. include geodesics with affine parameter, differentiable curves with generalized affine parameter and timelike geodesics parametrized by proper time.
-This generality carries over to the generality of the \(a\) boundary construction, as well as our modification of the \(g\) boundary.
+This generality carries over to the generality of the \(a\) boundary construction, as well as our our construction.
+As with the \(a\) boundary, our construction applies to a smooth manifold of any dimension endowed with an affine connection and b.p.p. curves.
+While this is still modest compared to the \(a\) boundary which exists for any manifold independent of an affine connection and a family of curves, our construction could, in principle, equally be applied to theories such as Einstein-Cartan, Kaluza-Klein, Yang-Mills, etc., though this is not the subject of this current work.
 For the remainder of this paper all curves will satisfy the b.p.p., unless otherwise stated.